SivaShankar-Juthuka/Fake_News_Detection/README.md

 # Fake_News_Detection
 This project mainly describes about how to detect the fake news using machine learning algorithms.
 Fake news's simple meaning is to incorporate information that leads people to the wrong path.
-Nowadays fake news spreading like water and the people are sharing this information without verifying it.So, this project helps the people to detect the fake news.This uses machine learning algorithm "PassiveAggressiveClassifier" model which is commonly used for binary classification problems.The output of "PassiveAggressiveClassifier" model is a probability score that predicts the likelihood of the binary outcome for each data point.
+Nowadays fake news spreading like water and the people are sharing this information without verifying it.So, this project helps the people to detect the fake news.This uses machine learning algorithm "PassiveAggressiveClassifier".The output of "PassiveAggressiveClassifier" model is a probability score that predicts the likelihood of the binary outcome for each data point.

 ## Tools
 - [ ] Python 3.6 or higher versioned IDLE   or